 If your knife blade has any damage to it (such as nicks, chips, bends, broken tips, etc.), I will repair it when I sharpen it.
-When a large amount of steel must be removed, then I will use variable speed belts or a water-cooled wheel followed by Japanese waterstones.
+I also can repair and replace handles in many cases.

 Standard repairs $5.00 - $10.00

 Bolster reduction, broken tip repair, blade shape restoration, bent tip repair, and re-serrating.

-Extensive repairs Estimate given when receive the item.
+Extensive repairs estimate given when the item is received

 Bolster reduction, broken tip repair, blade shape restoration, bent tip repair, re-serrating, blade thinning, and Japanese knife repair.